The freshwater Angelfish (Pterophyllum) is an extremely popular tropical fish due to its unique shape and for their interesting personalities.

 - Silver Gold Marble Angelfish: This variety is Silver with some Gold Marble.

 - Gold Pearlscale Angelfish: This variety has a scale mutation.
-The scale has a wrinkled, wavy look that reflect light to create a sparkling effect.
+The scale has a wrinkled, wavy look that reflects light to create a sparkling effect.

 - Koi Angelfish: This is a Gold variety with some marbling and a variable amount of orange.